Emmanuelisi20/Emmanuelisi20/README.md

 - 🥅 Goals: My goals for this year would be to keep learning and developing my soft and technical skills 🥅

-- ⚡ Things I love to do for Fun: I love to draw / watch anime and  / going to the gym with friends ⚡
+- ⚡ Things I love to do for Fun: I love to draw/watch anime and  / go to the gym with friends ⚡

 ### Connect with me: